benchristel/waterslide/README.md

 ## Serving Suggestions

-If you like syntactic sugar on your breakfast cerealization, you may want to monkey-patch Array with the Waterslide right-shift operator override.
+If you like syntactic sugar on your cerealizables, you may want to monkey-patch Array with the Waterslide right-shift operator override.
 That will let you do stuff like this:

 ```ruby
 [1, 2, 3] >> MultiplyByTwo # => [2, 4, 6]